By Jennifer Lutz

 2. Buy 1 Get 1 Free or Bulk Discount

 Money is tight as consumers try to recover from the holiday shopping spree.
 Many consumers may only be willing to spend on purchases they feel offer good value for money.
 Of course, getting two items for the price of one is always something to feel good about.

 To entice customers to purchase in multiple quantities, you can also implement special pricing within a promotional period.
 For instance, a product that normally sells for 1 dollar may be offered at 3 for 2 dollars.
 This works well for less popular items and helps you free up your shelves for next season's new items.

 3. Product Bundling

-Increase sales during the slow season by offering several products for sale as one unit.
+Increase post-holiday sales during the slow season by offering several products for sale as one unit.
 With bundling, customers end up purchasing products they might not have considered otherwise.
 Artfully combining different items and selling them at a fraction of the total cost increase their perceived value.
 While bundling requires that you provide an attractive discount, the increase in sales volume allows for higher profits.

 4. Loyalty Program / Customer Loyalty Incentive